jonnor/ESC-CNN-microcontroller/report/report.md

 $$

-The authors argue that this encourages the model to behaving linearly in-between training examples.
+The authors argue that this encourages the model to behave linearly in-between training examples.
 It has been shown to increase performance on audio tasks[@ESC-mixup][@AclNet][@Mixup-ASC].

 Data augmentation can be applied either to the raw audio waveform,